Table of Contents[Hide][Show]

-I admit, I don’t really understand the Easter tradition of a bunny (they don’t lay eggs) delivering plastic candy-filled eggs and baskets.
+I admit I don’t really understand the Easter tradition of a bunny (they don’t lay eggs) delivering plastic candy-filled eggs and baskets.
 I think giving our kids heaps of junk food at Easter (and other holidays) sets a precedent that associates celebrations with unhealthy foods.
-To me, there are better ways to set good food habits for a lifetime.
+To me, there are better ways to develop good food habits for a lifetime.

 How to Dye Easter Eggs Without Chemicals

-Eggs are one of our favorite foods around here, so I certainly don’t have any problems with the eggs themselves.
+Eggs are one of our favorite foods, so I certainly don’t have any problems with the eggs themselves.
 (As you may guess, it is the plastic, candy-filled versions I take issue with.)

 Option 1: Store-bought Egg Dye